Why Doesn’t My Cat Meow and Only Squeaks? Feline Behavior Explained

 2. Excitement

 When cats are excited, they sometimes make trilling noises that sound somewhat like a bird chirping.
 This sounds a little like squeaking, too.
-It’s common when cats are watching birds or squirrels outside, and it pretty much signals that they’re so tantalized, they just can’t contain their excitement!
+It’s common when cats are watching birds or squirrels outside, and it pretty much signals that they’re so tantalized, that they just can’t contain their excitement!

 It’s very possible to have a perfectly healthy, quiet cat that hardly ever meows but chitters and chatters when intrigued by something or when they’re trying to grab your attention.